Mvogtsinga/weekendfoodfoot/README.md

 -By Aubin KOENIGSSOHN-

 # Table of contents

-1.UX
+1- UX
-2.Agile Development
+2- Agile Development
-3.Features implemented
+3-Features implemented
-4.Features Left to implement
+4-Features Left to implement
-5.Technology used
+5-Technology used
-6.Testing
+6-Testing
-7. Bugs
+7-Bugs
-8. Deployment
+8-Deployment
-9. Resources
+9-Resources
-10. Credits and acknowledgements
+10-Credits and acknowledgements